 The Company is a member of the Natrium Holdings Limited Group ("the Group").
-The Company has approval for a new, larger sodium bicarbonate plant at its Winnington site and this will replace the existing plant on the same site.
-Construction of the new plant is expected to commence in the second half of the year ending 31 March 2025 and a key element of the project will be the continued full operation of the Group's ground-breaking carbon capture and use plant and other assets.
+The Group has approval for a new, larger sodium bicarbonate plant at its Winnington site and this will eventually replace an existing plant on the same site.
+A dedicated project team is in place and detailed design work is underway and a key element of the project will be the continued full operation of the Group's ground-breaking carbon capture and use plant and other assets.

-The directors expect this project will enable the Company to consolidate and strengthen its performance in key European and Asian export markets.
+The directors expect this project will enable the Group to consolidate and strengthen its performance in key UK, European and Asian export markets.